 This course provides a contemporary approach to the study of Embryology.
 Classical descriptions of early embryonic development are supplemented with modern findings in genetics, biochemistry and molecular biology to give the student a solid basis for understanding the mechanisms of human development, growth and differentiation.
 This course will also focus on the anatomy of vertebrate embryogenesis with specific emphasis on humans.
 Topics include fertilization, implantation, gastrulation, neurulation and organogenesis of a variety of structures.
 Labs will demonstrate normal development using whole mount specimen and microscope slides, as well as abnormal development through a selection of mutants.
 Students participate by identifying abnormal development and researching possible causes.
 Additional lab assignments will be based on readings that are designed to expand student's appreciation of the larger field of embryology through examination of its history, ethical implications, and the contributions of model organisms.
-Prerequisite(s): Exit or exemption from Learning Support Reading, English, and Mathematics; BIOL 1108; BLAB 1108; BIOL 4201; BIOL 4000 on topics related to immunology wherever available.
-Prerequisite(s): Exit or exemption from Learning Support Reading, English, and Mathematics; BIOL 3011
+Prerequisite(s): Exit or exemption from Learning Support Reading, English, and Mathematics; BIOL 1108; BLAB 1108; BIOL 4201; BIOL 4000.